-GOVT 2334 Campaigns and Elections

-An analysis of the American electoral system and political campaigns.
-This course focuses on political parties, campaign strategy, the electoral process, public opinion, and voter turnout.
+GOVT 2334 American & Texas Government II: Campaigns, Elections, and Political Behavior An analysis of the American electoral process.
+This course focuses on public opinion, voter behavior, political parties, campaign strategy, and elections.

 GOVT 2343 Public Policy

 This course will examine policy issues at the national level including crime, welfare, healthcare, the environment, taxation, immigration, defense, and education.
 The course will not only emphasize policy content, but also will focus upon the policy process, the influence of various political personalities on shaping public policy, and policy evaluation.